nswdpc/silverstripe-security-recipe/README.md

 ## Configuration

-Per the Silverstripe recipe standard there is no configuration provided in this module.
+There is no configuration provided in this recipe.
 Its aim is to bring together a set of Silverstripe security modules to be used together in a standardised way.
-Default configuration settings can be found in recipe modules.
+Default configuration settings can be found in the recipe's modules and can be overridden on a per-project basis.

 The authentication boilerplate module provides a standard set of rules for defining access to websites.
 You can modify these rules using the Silverstripe configuration API.